 min read

 Every financial transaction gives us insight into a user's consumer behavior.
 Whether it's when a user pays their rent, what regular payments they have set up from Netflix and Spotify to Google Cloud, or how they spend on entertainment or groceries.
+Financial data enrichment is essential for fintech companies and banks because it transforms raw transaction data into actionable insights that drive personalised customer experiences, informed decision-making, and operational efficiency.

 Open banking data